The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 by Aaron Milavec

 The Catholic hierarchy has a long history of dishonesty hidden in the dark corners of official Catholic moral teachings.
 This is especially true in the domain of sexual ethics.
-Again and again, decisions have been made by the highest authorities in the Church on the basis of an ideologically driven agenda that makes use of shoddy biblical scholarship and false notions of our church history.
+Again and again, decisions have been made by the highest authorities in the Church on the basis of an ideologically driven agenda that makes use of shoddy biblical scholarship and false notions of church history.

 Once made, these decisions are imposed from the top down.
 The Catholic hierarchy has no vested interest in feedback loops.
 No one is responsible for measuring the impact of any given legislation.
 Moreover, there is no systemic apparatus whereby the suffering imposed by compliance with a piece of legislation could be taken into account and used intelligently by way of reformulating the original decision so as to reduce “unnecessary suffering.”
-Generally, in the face of any opposition, the Catholic hierarchy responds by assuring themselves that the original decision was rock solid and that the suffering associated with implementing seemingly-bad decisions serves as an opportunity to “take up your cross and follow Jesus.”
+Generally, in the face of any opposition, the Catholic hierarchy responds by assuring themselves that the original decision was rock solid and that the suffering associated with implementing seemingly-bad decisions serves as an opportunity to embrace humility and “take up your cross and follow Jesus.”

 Case One: Dishonesty regarding Martin Luther